pgkeerthi/Order-history-and-tracking/README.md

 2. Open the index.html file in your browser

-3. Start managing your costume orders!
+3. Start managing your costume orders!!!